-Acid Reflux and GERD - An Overview
+Acid Reflux and GORD - An Overview

-What is GERD?
+What is GORD?

 How is GERD diagnosed?

-What is lower esophageal sphincter?
+What is lower oesophageal sphincter?

-What is the pathophysiology of GERD?
+What is the pathophysiology of GORD?

-What causes the LES pressure to weaken?
+What causes the LOS pressure to weaken?

 1. Hiatus Hernia